-Many Singaporean parents are concerned about their child’s size, in particular, their child’s height and weight.
-If you too are wondering if your child is the right size for their age, we’re here to address some of your concerns.
+Many Singaporean parents are concerned about their child’s size, particularly their height and weight.
+If you, too, are wondering if your child is the right size for their age, we’re here to address some of your concerns.

 We spoke to Ms Jo-Ann Kua, the Nutritionist at Kinderland Singapore, for some answers to this all-too-common question: is your child of the right size?

 Is Your Child of the Right Size?

 How can parents tell if their child is of the right height and weight?
 Is there a difference between boys and girls?

 To gauge if your child is of the right size, a starting point is to check the growth charts published by the Health Promotion Board.
 As long as a child stays within the growth curve, he or she is fine.
 But if the weight drops too much or is off the charts, it is advised to seek professional help.